bmeadows/Theory-of-explanations/README.md

 # Installation

-Clone the repository or extract the files from the zip in the directory structure given.
+Clone the repository or extract the files from the zip archive in the directory structure given.

 # Use